top of page

 Song lab website updates 2.jpg

 How a cell “remember” its fate or identity across mitosis?
 In this work, we made an unexpected discovery that TATA-binding protein (TBP), via recruiting chromatin remodeler and increasing local chromatin accessibility, acts as a mitotic bookmarker to preserve neural stem cell (NSC) fate memory in neural development.
 We also successfully developed a new pipeline for enriching mitotic versus interphase cells in a drug synchronization-free manner, followed by low-input CUT&Tag-seq analysis.
-This new pipeline allowed us to capture gene loci mitotically-bound by TBP in NSCs dissociated from developing brains and is potentially very useful for in vivo studies of mitotic bookmarking in the future (Shen Y, et al., 2024, Mol Cell).
+This new pipeline allowed us to capture gene loci mitotically-bound by TBP in NSCs dissociated from developing brains and is potentially very useful for in vivo studies of mitotic bookmarking in the future (Shen Y, et al., 2025, Molecular Cell).

 Shen_Graphic abstract.tif